near/indexers-docs/docs/projects/near-indexer-framework.md

 :::info NEAR Indexer Framework usage

-The most famous projet build on top of NEAR Indexer Framework is [NEAR Indexer for Explorer](./near-indexer-for-explorer)
+The most famous project build on top of NEAR Indexer Framework is [NEAR Indexer for Explorer](./near-indexer-for-explorer)

 :::